 Of course the benefits aren’t solely judged in economic impact.
 Often it’s worth doing things simply because of how they make you (or the others in your life) feel.
 Or because they’re simply the right things to do.
 Or because they matter to you.

-The ratio of resources in compared to benefits out is not just an effective way to look at all of your brand building and business activities and your relationships, but also a mighty fine way to establish priorities and decide what you’re are going to do.
+The ratio of resources in compared to benefits out is not just an effective way to look at all of your and business activities and your relationships, but also a mighty fine way to establish priorities and decide what you’re are going to do.
 And what you’re going to say “no” to doing.

 Because before you can say “yes” to the things in your life that pass that ratio test, you have to know what it is you want and what pleases you.

-“What Does Success Look Like?”
+“What Does Look Like?”

 That is, when I’m done doing what you’ve paid me to do, what will happen?
 How will your customers or your audience feel?
 What will they think?
 And what will satisfy you?